hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The old first set is all that thousands know,
 >
-> Tho' they to quadrille balls do constant go;
+> Though they to quadrille balls do constant go;
 >
 > From them you'll find some hundred sets are made,
 >